smakagon/response_mapper/README.md

 See [more examples here](https://github.com/smakagon/response_mapper/blob/master/examples/examples.rb).

-Read [article](http://rubyblog.pro/2017/09/how-to-protect-naming-conventions-when-working-with-microservices) on how `ResponseMapper` can help to protect naming conventions when working with microservices or third-party API.
+If you want to learn more, read an [article](http://rubyblog.pro/2017/09/how-to-protect-naming-conventions-when-working-with-microservices) on how `ResponseMapper` can help to protect naming conventions when working with microservices or third-party API.

 ## Contributing